Rudyert History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The present generation of the Rudyert family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in Rudyard, Staffordshire.
 The place-name Rudyard means "yard where rue was grown" derived from the Old English words rude + geard.
-CITATION[CLOSE]

 Early Origins of the Rudyert family